greena13/greena13.github.io/source/_posts/2016-08-19-emojis-are-the-solution-to-useless-commit-messages.markdown

 It can be useful to label what general areas of a system a commit makes changes to so that you may gauge where to focus testing or to expect new functionality.

 - 💄 **Styling** these are superficial changes that represent modifications to how something appears to an end user.
 These should not include changes to the system’s core behaviour, just how that behaviour is represented.
+- ✏️ **Copy changes** changes to the text of an application, only.
 - 🎩 **Admin features** changes that are not part of the system as the end user experiences them, but are instead part of the administrative features of the system.
 - 📊 **Database changes** represent modifications to the data or the database that the system may maintain locally or remotely.

 ## Using the emojis

 Select as many of the *Concerns* emojis (*Reason for Changes* and *Common System Areas* emojis) as are applicable and then select one *Change Type* emoji.
 If two or more *Change Type* emojis are applicable, attempt to separate out the commit into several smaller ones so that each only makes a single type of change.
 If this is not possible, select all the *Change Type* emojis that are applicable.
 Use whitespace in accordance with your personal preference.
 Complete the rest of the message with whatever issue number and description you normally would include.

 Applying the emojis on a Macbook is very quick as you simply need to press ctrl + cmd + space to bring up the emoji selector.
 I prefer to add and group those emojis used above in my favourites so it is even easier to chose from among them.
 You can copy and paste the emojis into the search bar on the emoji picker to find them for the first time.